Home

 A rack is always shorter at one end due the natural curve of the spine.
 A rack normally consists of 8 ribs but can include up to 13.

-Baby back ribs are more forgiving on the grill than spare ribs, as they are more lean and tender!
+When Grilling Baby back ribs on the grill they can be more forgiving than spare ribs, as they are leaner and tender!

-They can be grilled like burgers and steaks on a direct heat...
+They can be grilled like burgers and steaks with a direct heat...

 But...if you want them succulent and off the bone tender rather use an indirect grilling method!